HugoSilva023/HugoSilva023/README.md

 ### Hi!
 I´m Hugo Silva.

-- 👨‍💻 I have knowledge in HTML5, CSS3, Bootstrap, Git, GitHub, JavaScript, ReactJs and TypeScript.
+- 👨‍💻 I have knowledge in HTML5, CSS3, Bootstrap, Git, GitHub, JavaScript, ReactJs, TypeScript, NextJs and Styled-Components.
-- 📚 My study plan is NextJs, ReactNative and SASS.
+- 📚 My study plan is NodeJs, ReactNative and SASS.
 - 🎬 I like to watch movies, series and anime.
 - 🥁 I love music PopRock, Rock and MetalCore.
 But mainly playing the drums.
 - 🎮 Play Fifa or PES, I guarantee myself in either of these.
 But I like action, adventure and racing too.